How Traveling Macedonia & Turkey Will Change Your Life

 What were your most memorable experiences?
 What were the biggest disappointments?

 Macedonia: My most memorable experience in Macedonia was in Ohrid.
 I just loved this little town.
-I think it’s often overlooked my most visitors as it’s not as easy to reach as Skopje.
+In fact, I think it’s often overlooked my most visitors as it’s not as easy to reach as Skopje.
 I loved the history and the people were so friendly.
 I can’t think of any disappointments as I didn’t set my expectations high.
 However, I did the entire tour of Albania, Kosovo, Montenegro, and Macedonia just for the Macedonia piece.
 I was SO excited to visit it, but it was really expensive to fly in, so I went with a small group.

 Overall: My most memorable experiences are during my long term stays.
 When I stayed in Turkey for three months in 2011, I met a couple that lived in the Canary Islands.
 They invited me to come visit, so I did!
 I love history and love to explore new places, but it’s always the people that I met that I remember the most.
 I can’t think of a disappointment at this time.
 I travel so much that I don’t set expectations too high, which means I’m not often disappointed.